awmanoj/awmanoj.github.io/_posts/2016-12-16-keep-alive-http-requests-in-golang.md

 * a http client was being created for each incoming message in the handler. this was overkill clearly.
 * the http client created was using default transport. default http client does have a keep-alive setting.

-Since keep-alive is already there so we thought #1 is clearly the problem which is causing new connections to be created for every request which in turn leads to the TLS handshake (and eventually to slow consumer).
+Since keep-alive is already there so we thought #1 is the problem which is causing new connections to be created for every request which in turn leads to the TLS handshake (and eventually to slow consumer).
 We fixed this by creating a global client:

 ```
  14 var client *http.Client